92 Harry Potter Essay Topic Ideas & Examples

 Words: 3184

-Because of their universality and magic, the Harry Potter series and stories are exceptional.
+Harry Potter: A Story of Marginalization and Hope Because of their universality and magic, the Harry Potter series and stories are exceptional.
 It revolves around an outcast young boy.
 Harry Potter is a young kid.
 Outcasts have been viewed as a relegated and undesirably typecast community throughout history.
-The story depicts the plight of outsiders by labeling and...
+The story depicts...

 JK Rowling's portrayal of women empowerment in Harry Potter and the Philosopher's Stone seems to stick to gender expectations.
 Rowling articulated the desired qualities for women in modern culture through the roles of Hermione Granger and Professor McGonagall.
 Hermione and Professor McGonagall all play supporting roles in the male characters....